GeZhouyang/GeZhouyang.github.io/_pages/about.md

 Most of the programs I use are open-source and can be downloaded from the Github page on the left.

-Active fluids are not only of fundamental interest, but also have potential applications in many emerging industries vital to our future societies.
+Active fluids are not only of fundamental interest, but also have potential applications in many emerging industries or technology.
 Examples include directed drug delivery,
 CO2 sequestration, biofuel production, plant-based meat cultivation, and perhaps more.